 “I’m going to Bogota!” says the girl next to him.
 “In Venezuela, I was really hungry,” she explains.
 “And here someone gave me a cookie and—bye!”
 She runs to join her family.

-Staggering hyperinflation and political chaos have forced millions of Venezuelans like Raquel to flee their country.
+Staggering hyperinflation and political chaos have forced millions of Venezuelans to flee their country.
 The majority of them escape by crossing Venezuela’s border with Colombia on foot.
 Most migrants hope to find work in major South American cities like Bogota or Lima, but those cities are hundreds of miles away.
 So, if the migrants can’t afford a bus ticket, they walk.
 Their journey can take days or weeks, and many migrants make the trip with small children.
 They’re called los caminantes, or the walkers, and their main route takes them through the Colombian mountains.
 It also takes them right past Marta’s house.

 One of Marta’s volunteers opens her front gate, and families with young children start filing inside.
 They get to come in first.